 False Bay & Surrounds

-This morning Derek and Martin will depart on another morning cage diving excursion (following the same pattern as the last couple of days) with Sally staying ashore for the morning.
+This morning we will depart on another morning cage diving excursion (following the same pattern as the last couple of days).
 Then on our return to the harbour, we will have around 20 minutes turn around before we head back out for the afternoon shark trip.
-We will arrive back around 12:45 and we have to be ready depart at 13:15 sharp, so Martin will quickly go and collect Sally from the guesthouse as Derek waits at the harbour.
+We will arrive back around 12:45 and we have to be ready depart at 13:15 sharp.
 The afternoon shark trips are very similar to the morning ones however there are very few if any predations during the afternoons and so we will be more focused on cage diving and surface viewing.
 Even when not in the cage the shark viewing is wonderful, the skilled crew will lead the sharks towards the boat using the bait and allow for the sharks to get close enough that you feel like you’re in the water with them.
 Whether you are in the cage, watching from the boat as they swim past or scanning the horizon for natural predations (mostly in the morning) the shark experience here in False Bay with the largest predatory fish and one of the largest predators in the world is the best in the world.
 We will come back to the harbour at around 16:45 and from here we will head to the guest house for a rest and relaxing evening and dinner.

 False Bay & Surrounds